dusk-network/rusk/contracts/docs/transfer.md

 #### `refund(u64)`

+This function is responsible for computing the unspent funds of a transaction and returning them to the appropriate account or address, depending on if the executed transaction was Moonlight or Phoenix.

-This function must be called after a successful [`spend_and_execute`] call.
+It must be called after a successful [`spend_and_execute`] call.
 It is guaranteed to succeed if the passed `gas_spent` does not exceed a transaction's gas limit.

-It is responsible for computing the unspent funds of a transaction and returning them to the appropriate account or address, depending on if the executed transaction was Moonlight or Phoenix.

 [`spend_and_execute`]: #spend_and_executetransaction---resultvecu8-contracterror

 #### `push_note(u64, Note) -> Note`

+Inserts a `note` at the next position in merkle tree, with the given `block_height` attached.
+A sequence of calls to be function must be succeeded by a call to [`update_root`] to update the root of the merkle tree.
+The caller is responsible for ensuring that block height remains monotonically increasing in the tree.

+This function is primarily intended for inserting notes into the tree at genesis.

+[`update_root`]: #update_root

 #### `update_root()`

+Updates the root of the merkle tree.
+Since merkle tree insertion is lazy, this function must be explicitly called after notes have been inserted in the tree.

+This means that it must be called once after every block ingestion, meaning after a sequence of [`spend_and_execute`] and [`refund`] calls.

 #### `add_account_balance(AccountPublicKey, u64)`

+Adds `balance` to the account with the given `public_key`.
+This function is intended for manipulating balances at genesis.

 #### `sub_account_balance(AccountPublicKey, u64)`

+Subtracts `balance` to the account with the given `public_key`.
+This function is intended for manipulating balances at genesis.

 #### `add_contract_balance(ContractId, u64)`

+Adds `balance` to the contract with the given `id`.
+This function is intended for manipulating contract balances at genesis.

 ### Contract Calls